Kixunil/configure_me/configure_me/README.md

 `clap` is a great crate that works well.
 Unfortunately, it doesn't support reading from config files.
 It also has stringly-typed API, which adds boilerplate and (arguably small, but non-zero) runtime overhead.

-On the other hand, it's much more mature and supports some features, this crate doesn't (bash completion and native subcommands).
+On the other hand, it's much more mature and supports some features this crate doesn't (bash completion and native subcommands).

 `clap` may be more suitable for programs that should be easy to work with from command line, `configure_me` may be better for long-running processes with a lot of configuration options.